yanchun628/Logseq/pages/MeetingWIthTommy.md

 		- We have noticed that dozens of graders' Alias will expire next month.
 		- As far as I know, the FTE manager will receive an extension request a month before
 	- The first week of February is the Chinese New Year holiday.
-		- Many graders in China team will be out of office and spending the holidays with their families -
+		- Many graders in China team will be out of office and spending the holiday with their families -